BarclayII/hart-pytorch/README.md

 Then run `main.py` with Python 3.

-The feature is not complete; gradient clipping and CUDA support is not implemented yet.
+The feature is not complete; TODO:
+* Gradient clipping
+* CUDA support
+* Validation and Test
+* Visualization (Tensorboard or Visdom; I would like to use Visdom but probably not until they have sliders)